grafana/azure-data-explorer-datasource/docs/sources/troubleshooting.md

 # Troubleshoot Azure Data Explorer data source issues

 This document provides solutions to common issues you might encounter when configuring or using the Azure Data Explorer data source.
 For configuration instructions, refer to [Configure the Azure Data Explorer data source](https://grafana.com/docs/plugins/grafana-azure-data-explorer-datasource/latest/configure/).

+## First troubleshooting steps

+If the data source doesn't work and you're not sure where to start, or the error message isn't specific, work through this checklist before deeper troubleshooting:

+1. Confirm you're on the latest plugin version and it's compatible with your Grafana version.
+Refer to [Version and upgrade guidance](#version-and-upgrade-guidance).
+1. Verify the **Default cluster URL** is correct and reachable from the Grafana server.
+1. Confirm the selected authentication method is fully configured, and that the identity has viewer access to the database.
+Refer to [Authentication errors](#authentication-errors).
+1. Click **Save & test** and note the exact message.
+Use it to find the matching section in this guide.
+1. Review the Grafana server logs and the browser developer console for plugin errors.
+Refer to [Enable debug logging](#enable-debug-logging).
+1. Confirm the problem isn't on the Azure side, such as a paused cluster, changed permissions, or a networking change.

 ## Version and upgrade guidance